MACA ANNOUNCEMENTS FOR ALL CA GROUPS (November 11, 2018- January 13, 2019)

-- The Cambridge CA Meetings need Support – Please attend!!
+- The Cambridge CA Meetings on Tuesday and Friday night need Support – Please attend!!

-- Women’s Place commitment which CA has supported for many years needs female speakers; please help and contact Ernie D for information via the website or hotline.
+- Women’s Place commitment which CA has supported for many years needs female speakers; please help and contact Ernie D at 508-259-4410 for more information.

-- Atlantic North Regional Convention is being planned now for 2019.
-Anyone who wants to get involved please contact New York Trustee – George M at email@example.com for more information!!
+- Atlantic North Regional Convention is being planned now for October 2019 in Niagara Falls area.
+Anyone who wants to get involved please contact Atlantic North Region Trustee – George M at email@example.com for more information!!

 - MACA Hotline number is 617-539-6090 and the website is www.caofma.org for more information about CA, meetings, commitments, upcoming events, and announcements.

 - Tuesday – “No Matter What”- 7:30-8:30 pm – Cambridge

 - Friday – “Freedom to Choose” – 7:00-8:30 pm – Cambridge